Local charity launches Earth, Wind and Fire ultimate challenge

 “We only receive 14% of our funding from statutory sources so rely on our amazing community to support us throughout the year by taking part in events or organising their own fundraising activities.
 We couldn’t provide our services without you and we thank you for all the support that you give us.”

-Visit www.renniegrovepeace.org/2025-events today to find the right event for you and take on a new fundraising challenge this year.
+Visit renniegrovepeace.org/2025-events today to find the right event for you and take on a new fundraising challenge this year.